-- take, display or distribute images of children unless they have consent to do so/it is part of a planned lesson/activity - take images of children using personal mobile telephones.
+- take, display or distribute images of children unless they have consent to do so/it is part of a planned lesson/activity - store images of children on personal devices. - For clarification, staff may use personal devices to take photographs to be uploaded immediately to school-owned web space (including social media space) or onto school network / cloud drives.
+The images must then be deleted immediately from the staff member's device.